Untouchable2k/zkBTC-Miner-Windows/README.md

   address                 (Pool only) Miner's ethereum address (default: developer's address)

   privateKey              (Solo only) Miner's private key

+  MinzkBTCperMint         (Solo only) Minimum amount of zkBitcoin to allow the mint to succeed

+  NFTApiURL               (Solo only) URL to the API for NFT minting

+  NFTApiPath              (Solo only) Path variable for API to get the NFT contract address or Just the contract address of NFT you want to mint

+  NFTApiPathID            (Solo only) Path variable for API to get the NFT ID or Just the NFTs ID you want to mint

+  ERC20Addresses          (Solo only) Sepcifies the ERC20 tokens to mint.
+Must be in an array with quotes around the contract address

+  ETHwithMints            (Solo only) Sepcifies wether to call a cheaper function that doesn't transfer ETH to you from the contract (in case its dust).
+Either false or true

   gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price)